redstreet/beancount_reds_plugins/beancount_reds_plugins/capital_gains_classifier/README.md

 ```

 WARNINGS:
+- price must be defined in the lot reduction (sale) transaction
 - doesn't distinguish between reductions and short purchases (doesn't understand the
   latter)
 - there are probably cases outside the current unit tests that this fails for